lewislarsen/youtube-channel-notifier/README.md

 # Sends a test email to all `ALERT_EMAILS` set in the .ENV.
 php artisan other:mail-test

+# Sends a test Discord message to the `DISCORD_WEBHOOK_URL` set in the .ENV.
+php artisan other:discord-webhook-test

 # Sends a POST request to the `WEBHOOK_POST_URL` set in the .ENV.
 php artisan other:post-test
 ```